 Have completed at least one class that meets Certificate in Health Policy Program requirements, or be enrolled in at least one class in the current or upcoming semester that meets Certificate in Health Policy Program requirements

-The La Follette School accepts applications for the Certificate in Health Policy during a specific month each year.
+The La Follette School accepts Certificate in Health Policy applications from May 1 - May 31 and November 1 - November 30 each year.
 To apply for the Certificate:

-Review Certificate requirements, including the application deadline, so that you are familiar with the program and when to apply
+- Review Certificate requirements so that you are familiar with the program

-Submit your application through the application portal, found on this page on the La Follette School's web site
+Submit your application through the application portal, found on this page, in May or November

 Reach out to the La Follette School Undergraduate Advisor if you have questions